Open Now

 3. Corrosion

-Rust and corrosion are a high risk of wear and tear in the water pipes.
+Rust and corrosion are a high risk of wear and tear in the pipes.
 Pipes are built to last, but they will start to break down with some things.
 For instance, copper pipes can last a decade or two but are susceptible to corrosion and pinhole leaks that can escalate to burst pipes.

 Rusty pipes become weak, where you get leaks and pipes bursting.
 You may also experience brown water coming from your taps due to rust.